cmstatr/cmstatrExt/src/wasm/README.md

 (due to browser security restrictions).
 You can run `make devserver` to do so (this requires that you have `python` in your path).

+When you're ready to use the resulting web assembly code on the website, run `make deploy` to copy to the `vignettes/articles` folder.

 ## Development Setup
 ### Installing `emsdk`